kj3moraes/kj3moraes/README.md

 ## Hello there 👋
 I am Keane Moraes.
 I am a first year university student studying Computer Science at the University of Waterloo.
 I am extremely interested in cryptography, quantum computing and information security.
 Recently, I have taken to learning information theory and have delved into Shannon's work.
-I aspire to do reasearch at the intersection of these fields
+I aspire to do reasearch at the intersection of these fields and I am particularly passionate about studying post-quantum cryptography

 - 🔭 I’m currently working on my cryptography and quantum computing repositories.
 - 💻 My recent coding adventures are in :